What is the India Plastics Pact?

 - embed the India Plastics Pact targets in their organisation

-- contribute to working groups
+- contribute to the Collaborative Action Groups

 - encourage the use of recycled plastic (in packaging and products) where appropriate